Closed-open morphisms on periodic Floer homology: Equivalence of two formulations

 \section{Equivalence of two formulations}

 In this section, we prove the promised isomorphism in Theorem \ref{thm1}.
 The main idea is the same as \cite{RL1} what Lipshitz done for the usual Heegaard Floer homology.
-One may copy the argument in \cite{RL1} to prove Theorem \ref{thm1}.
-Here we provide an alternative way to compare the ECH index of HF--curves and Fredholm index of holomorphic sections in $\mathbb{R} \times[0,1] \times Sym^d \Sigma$.
+It may be feasible to copy the argument in \cite{RL1} to prove Theorem 1.
+But here we provide an alternative way to compare the ECH index of HF curves and Fredholm index of holomorphic sections in $\mathbb{R} \times[0,1] \times \operatorname{Sym}^d \Sigma$.